Academic Policies: Table of Contents

 Applying to Graduate

 OCCC considers graduation as an achievement of a student’s educational goal and is honored to recognize students for their accomplishments.
 Students may usually graduate under requirements existing at the time of initial enrollment, as long as they have successfully completed at least one term of a college credit course per academic year.
-If credits from other colleges are used toward graduation requirements, it is the student’s responsibility to request that official transcripts from those colleges be sent to the OCCC Enrollment Services Coordinator.
-Official transcripts must arrive in sealed envelopes from the reporting institution.
+If credits from other colleges are used toward graduation requirements, it is the student’s responsibility to request that official transcripts from those colleges be sent to the OCCC Registrar.
+Official transcripts must arrive in sealed envelopes from the reporting institution or emailed from said institution to OCCC’s Registrar at firstname.lastname@example.org.
+The petition to graduate form can be found here: Student Forms webpage.

 Credit & Clock Hours